nemothorx/neon-git/README.md

 ## chronocsv2git.sh

+**NOTE: chronocsv2.git is not considered finished.
+Use at own risk**

 A script which takes a prepared csv for a directory of historic files, and controls git-timemachine in adding them to a repo with suitable dates.

 Usage is simply `chronocsv2git.sh`.

 ## ghls